DaviBrancol/exercise-flexbox/README.md

 ## Installation

-First of all, clone this repository into your desktop
+First of all, clone this repository into your desktop, and make sure to have node installed.
 <br />

 ```sh